-5. Siding:Seal visible gaps between trim and house siding.
-Also look carefully where side walls join the foundation.
-Gaps here are favorite insect haunts.
+5. Siding Seal gaps between trim and house siding.
+Also look carefully where walls join the foundation.
+Gaps here are favorite insect entries.

-8. Soffits, fascia and roof vents:A quick glance at these areas reveals obvious problems.
-Pay special attention to junctures between adjoining roof lines, which are favorite entry points for Wasps and Yellow Jackets.
-Double-check roof vent screens to make sure that all edges are securely fastened and no critter has been chewing or prying it.
+8. Soffits, fascia and roof vents A quick glance at these areas often reveals obvious problems.
+Look carefully at junctures between adjoining roof lines, which are favorite entry points for Wasps and Yellow Jackets.
+Double-check roof vent screens to make sure that all edges are securely fastened.

-9. Chimney caps:At least annually, inspect your chimney cap.
-If you don't have one, consider installing one.
-It can keep larger critters, such as birds, squirrels or raccoons, from setting up housekeeping in your home.
-Besides keeping critters out for obvious reasons, realize that they also often carry insects into your home.
+9. Chimney caps At least once a year, inspect your chimney cap.
+If you don't have one, consider putting one in.
+It can keep larger critters, such as birds, squirrels, rats or raccoons, from setting up housekeeping in your home.
+Besides keeping animals out for obvious reasons, they also often carry insects into your home.

-10. Things you carry in:This list includes plants that spend summer outdoors as well as live holiday decorations and firewood.
-Learn how to limit insects on houseplants you bring indoors for winter.
-Discover tips for keeping firewood and natural décor pest-free.
+10. Things you carry in This list includes plants that spend summer outdoors as well as live holiday decorations and firewood.
+Learn how to limit insects on houseplants you bring indoors for winter. (https://www.bioadvanced.com/articles/bring-houseplants-indoors-not-bugs)